erhilse/growth-eng-assignment/README.md

 3. At the bottom, display the fastest time, slowest time, and average time

 4. `App.tsx` comes with a fake endpoint called `fetchLastLocations`.
 Please do not modify the file `fetchLastLocations`.

 5. Once completed, upload it to a repository and send the repository link back to your recruiter.

 ## Other things to consider
 This exercise was meant as a very basic set up.
 We've got a few questions for you before you leave.
 Feel free to add to this read me and let us know here.
 1. What can you do to improve it?
+  - Store `SortConfig` and `LocationResult` in localstorage to persist on reloads
+  - Add pagination after the list gets to a certain length.
+  - Server side sorting
+  - Mobile UX could use more thought as tables don't display well on smaller screens
 2. In the 1-2 hours time frame, what did you do to improve it?
+  - Extract the table into a reusable `DataTable` component
+  - Create a hook like `useSortedData` for sorting logic
+  - Add loading/error states for each row
+  - Add sorting for columns
+  - Display a clear empty state when no data exists and encourage users to interact
+  - Update packages
+  - Clean UX
+  - Wrote tests
 3. Did you find any potential bugs?
+  - Original code used setResponse (single object), so every new fetch overwrote previous data instead of appending to the array